Together again: how one family was reunited miles from home in a global pandemic

 After claiming asylum in London, Darwesh, his wife and daughter were transferred to Birmingham, where they started to rebuild their lives.
 Darwesh’s wife gave birth to a healthy baby boy in August 2018.

 More happy news followed, when Darwesh was granted refugee status.
 Shortly after, he started taking English classes with the Red Cross.
-Little did he know, the same organisation would soon play a role in his journey back to his family.
+Little did he know, the same organisation would soon play a role in his journey to family reunion.

 Back in Afghanistan, Faridun and his wife were about to begin a gruelling three-month journey to the UK.
 It was a journey Faridun feared he might not survive.